bhatti1292/Data-Science-Regression-Project-Predicting-Home-Prices-in-Bangalore/README.md

 - Displays unique values in the 'bath' column.
 - Identifies and removes rows with an unusually high number of bathrooms.

+## Model Building
+- Prepares the data for machine learning by encoding categorical features.
+- Splits the dataset into features (X) and the target variable (y).
+- Splits the data into training and testing sets.
+- Builds a Linear Regression model and evaluates its performance using cross-validation.